cvanaret/Uno/joss/paper.md

 For full mathematical details of the algorithms implemented in Uno, see [@VanaretLeyffer2026].

 The core C\texttt{++} code of Uno is organized into modular, object-oriented components that separate the mathematical logic of the algorithms from implementation details such as memory management, data structures, and computational routines.
-Uno provides interfaces to Julia, Python, C, Fortran, and AMPL, enabling interoperability across scientific computing environments and allowing seamless integration into existing workflows without requiring users to migrate to a new ecosystem.
+Uno provides interfaces to Julia, Python, C, Fortran, and AMPL, enabling interoperability across scientific computing environments. <!-- and allowing seamless integration into existing workflows without requiring users to migrate to a new ecosystem. -->
 Precompiled artifacts are available on GitHub, and the solver can be accessed directly via `UnoSolver.jl` in Julia or `unopy` in Python.

 # Statement of need